HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Rule Sets

 Rule sets provide the ability to define a group of rules as an independent entity.
 Through [insert rules](#insert-rules), they can be incorporated into a compatible target.
 FSH behaves as if the rules in a rule set are copied into the target.
 As such, the inserted rules have to make sense where they are inserted.
 Once defined, a single rule set can be used in multiple places.
-The first rule in a rule set MUST NOT be indented. <span style="background-color: #fff5e6;">Rules after the first rule may be {%include tu.html%} [indented](#indented-rules) but do not affect any rules outside of the rule set (i.e., inserting a rule set never affects the rule paths after the `insert` rule).</span>
+The first rule in a rule set MUST NOT be indented. <span style="background-color: #fff5e6;">Rules after the first rule MAY be {%include tu.html%} [indented](#indented-rules) but do not affect any rules outside of the rule set (i.e., inserting a rule set never affects the rule paths after the `insert` rule).</span>

-All types of rules can be used in rule sets, including [insert rules](#insert-rules), enabling the nesting of rule sets in other rule sets.
+All types of rules SHALL be usable in rule sets, including [insert rules](#insert-rules), enabling the nesting of rule sets in other rule sets.
 However, circular dependencies are not allowed.

 ##### Simple Rule Sets

-Simple rule sets are defined by using the keyword `RuleSet` and do not include parameters:
+Simple rule sets are defined by using the declaration `RuleSet` followed by a user-selected name:

 ```
 RuleSet: {name}